moka-guys/mokabed/LiveBedfiles/Pan4995_Logfile.md

 ## repeat for sambamba.bed - create copy of Pan4535dataSambamba.bed
 `cp Pan4535dataSambamba.bed Pan4995dataSambamba.bed`
 ## add Pan4995_extras to Pan4995dataSambamba.bed
+no need to repeat the test for overlapping regions as these regions are the same as in the data.bed file `cat Pan4995_extrasdataSambamba.bed >> Pan4995dataSambamba.bed`

 ## bedtools subtract to find regions in Pan4995_extras_UTRs not in Pan4995dataSambamba.bed.
 ## sort